 Jalen Matthews is embarking on a new journey in life.
 A University of Kentucky graduate, she is living on her own for the first time in a new city.
 She is pursuing a master’s degree in exercise science at the University of Indianapolis, with a focus on a career in physical therapy.
 She’s also now managing her sickle cell disease as an adult patient thanks to the care she received through Norton Children’s Cancer Institute, affiliated with the UofL School of Medicine, and Norton Cancer Institute.

-In the 1970s, the average life span for a person with sickle cell was 14 years old.
+In the 1970s, the average life span for a person with sickle cell disease was 14 years.
 Now, many people are living a long and full life with the congenital blood disorder, but finding ongoing follow-up care can be a concern for some of these adults.

 People with sickle cell disease have red blood cells that are curved, or sickle-shaped, and cannot bend.
 They are more likely to stick to vessel walls, which can slow or stop vital blood flow.

 AThe lack of oxygen can cause a sudden, severe pain attack called a “crisis.”
-Most children with sickle cell are pain-free between crises, but adolescents and adults may experience chronic pain, according to the National Heart, Lung and Blood Institute.
+Most children with sickle cell disease are pain-free between crises, but adolescents and adults may experience chronic pain, according to the National Heart, Lung and Blood Institute.

 Focus on the future

 Given that Jalen experienced a childhood filled with countless doctor visits, transfusions and regular assistance from her parents, starting over in a new city is both scary and thrilling.